Procurement: Meaning, Types, Components, Processes & Strategies in Supply Chain Management

 Increasingly, businesses are incorporating sustainability and social responsibility into their procurement practices.
 This includes sourcing from environmentally responsible suppliers and considering the social impact of procurement decisions.

-Common principles of Procurement
+Common Principles of Procurement

 Procurement operates on several foundational principles that govern its practices and ensure they contribute effectively to an organisation's objectives.
 These principles include: